hwirth/may_first/README.txt

 ?
 When FIELD_HEIGHT is set to 1000, some enemy-polygons appear right
      in front of the camera (for one frame)
 ?
 New like above, but when MAX_ENEMIES changed from 100 to 256
+?
+Sometimes; scene.c:draw_distance_marker() When texture coordinates are not
+     applied, a shot fired by the player immediately hits the player's ship (100% reproducable, if the bug occurs at all)
 *******************************************************************************

 // TODO v1.0 //////////////////////////////////////////////////////////////////